 Chile is a land of great food and great wine, and we had a chance to sample both.
 Back at the national observatory, for example, we feasted on tray after tray of hors d'oeuvres as the Sun set over the city below us.
 It was harvest time in Vicuña, whose abundant grapes go into making the potent distilled liquor called pisco — and of course we just had to find time for a group tasting at Capel, the region's largest pisco producer.
 And after we returned to Santiago for our flights home, we briefly trekked out of the city to Emiliana, an organic vineyard whose offerings include "Novas" cabernet sauvignon (with the stars of Orion on its label).

 There's no way that this brief recap can do justice to the many wonderful sights we enjoyed while in Chile.
 However, participant Larry Faltz has started writing up the tour in exquisite detail.
-Here are his first, second, and third installments, all found in the Westchester Amateur Astronomers SkyWAAtch newsletter.
+Here are his first, second, third, fourth, and fifth installments, all found in the Westchester Amateur Astronomers SkyWAAtch newsletter.

 My previous trip to Chile was a distant 14 years ago, as part of Sky & Telescope's 2003 solar-eclipse expedition.
 But I likely won't have to wait that long for my next trip: on July 2, 2019, the path of total solar eclipse will cross central Chile and pass right over La Serena and the Elqui Valley.
 I'm already making plans!